jstewuk/KSImageNamed-Xcode/README.md

-# KSImageNamed-Xcode (forked) - adds folder reference support via defaults:
+# KSImageNamed-Xcode (forked) - adds folder reference support via Edit Menu:
 ---

 ## What is this?